ruma/ruma.dev/content/docs/_index.md

 Ruma is a set of Rust library crates for working with the Matrix protocol.

-This site contains an introduction to Matrix.
+This site contains an introduction to Matrix and an overview of the Rust crates Ruma consists of.

 ## [Introduction to Matrix](/docs/matrix/)